Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Results

 \subsection{Aspirin Molecule}

-Aspirin (chemical formula $C_9H_8O_4$) is the largest molecule from MD17 \cite{md17}, a widely used benchmark dataset for atomistic simulations which contains energy and forces calculations computed at the PBE+vdW-TS \cite{md17_dft} level of theory.
-Consisting of 21 atoms, aspirin has been shown to be the most challenging molecule in MD17 for state-of-the-art NNIPs to simulate stably~\cite{fu2022forces}. \paragraph{Problem setup.} We pre-train a SchNet \cite{schnet} model on the energy and forces matching objective (Equation \ref{eq:bottomup}) using a subset of 1,000 aspirin structures from the reference dataset.
+Aspirin (chemical formula $C_9H_8O_4$) is the largest molecule from MD17 \citep{md17}, a widely used benchmark dataset for atomistic simulations which contains energy and forces calculations computed at the PBE+vdW-TS \citep{md17_dft} level of theory.
+Consisting of 21 atoms, aspirin has been shown to be the most challenging molecule in MD17 for state-of-the-art MLFFs to simulate stably~\citep{fu2022forces}.
+We pre-train a SchNet \citep{schnet} model on the energy and forces matching objective (Equation \ref{eq:bottomup}) using a subset of 1,000 aspirin structures from the reference dataset.
 After convergence, we begin StABlE Training with the global Boltzmann estimator, using 128 parallel replicas at a temperature of 500K.
-By simulating hundreds of replicas in parallel, we expose the NNIP to a comprehensive range of failure modes much more quickly than possible with a single replica.
-Following \cite{fu2022forces}, we use a maximum bond length deviation criterion to detect instability in the simulations (see Supplementary Section \ref{sec: stability_criteria} for details).
-We use the distribution of interatomic distances, $h(r)$, as our training observable, with the $h(r)$ computed over structures in the training dataset serving as the reference (see Supplementary Section \ref{sec: observables} for details).
+By simulating hundreds of replicas in parallel, we expose the MLFF to a comprehensive range of failure modes much more quickly than possible with a single replica.
+Following \citep{fu2022forces}, we use a maximum bond length deviation criterion to detect instability in the simulations (Section \ref{sec: stability_criteria}).
+We use the distribution of interatomic distances, $h(r)$, as our training observable, with the $h(r)$ computed over structures in the training dataset serving as the reference (Section \ref{sec: observables}).
 This choice is motivated by the observation that unphysical bond stretches constitute the majority of failure cases in aspirin simulations.
 The $h(r)$ is sensitive to these abnormalities, and is thus an informative optimization criterion.
-We perform four complete StABlE cycles of simulation and learning with a SGD optimizer. \paragraph{Results.} We evaluate our final models by performing constant-temperature MD simulations, starting from 256 initial structures not seen during training.
+We perform four complete StABlE cycles of simulation and learning with a SGD optimizer.
+We evaluate our final models by performing \addtwo{1 nanosecond} constant-temperature MD simulations, starting from 256 initial structures not seen during training.
 Figure \ref{fig:md17_result}a shows the progression of StABlE Training.
 During the simulation phase, the learning rate is zero and the fraction of unstable replicas steadily increases.
 When the upper instability threshold is reached, learning commences.
 The fraction of unstable replicas steadily decreases, confirming that optimization of the interatomic distance distribution produces the desired stability improvement.
-A decaying learning rate schedule is employed to avoid overfitting to the current batch of replicas.